 The basis for the proper functioning of the freshwater aquarium is to create a stable ecosystem in it, in which living organisms that make up the biocenosis (animals, aquatic plants, and microorganisms) and the elements of the biotope (water, substrate, elements of decor) maintain a dynamic balance.
 This equilibrium is achieved when the chemical parameters of water, such as hardness, pH, and concentration of nitrogen compounds – remain at a constant and appropriate level, animals and plants develop and grow healthy, and algae remain in an amount that does not threaten other living organisms.
 Symptoms that indicate the lack or disturbance of the biological balance may be: the smell of rot or hydrogen sulfide in the aquarium, unusual behavior, diseases or even fish dying, poor growth or death of plants, an excessive amount of algae, or rapid bloom of protozoa.

-Although many aquariums hobbyists don't like articles about the science present in every planted aquarium, understanding the basics is essencial to have a low maintenance aquarium which is the main goal of many.
-A self sustaining fish tank is not possible but with help of common knowledge in this topic combined with specialized equipment- there won't be much to do if some basic rules were followed.
+Although many aquarium hobbyists don’t like articles about the science present in every planted aquarium, understanding the basics is essential to have a low-maintenance aquarium which is the main goal of many.
+A self-sustaining fish tank is not possible but with help of common knowledge in this topic combined with specialized equipment- there won’t be much to do if some basic rules were followed.

 General tips to set up a healthy and balanced ecosystem